SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Introduction

 This proposed framework is compatible with existing popular DRL methods (such as SAC, DDPG, TD3 \cite{haarnoja2018soft, fujimoto2018addressing, lillicrap2015continuous}) and can be easily integrated using exactly the same standard training strategies while maintaining competitive control performance.
-Beyond achieving effective control, \methodName{} provides valuable tools for evaluating trained policies.
-Since actions directly influence state evolution, the influence of the action on the local stability of action dynamics serves as an indirect yet effective indicator of the stability of the state trajectories.
-Furthermore, as a key variable in the latent dynamics, the time-dependent square matrix $\mathbf{A}_t$ allows for the incorporation of local-in-time eigenvalue-based stability analysis.
-Consequently, one can perform a rigorous evaluation of the system's behavior.
-This analysis can provide insights into how action-space and constraints impact long-term stability and how state transitions behave near critical regions, further enhancing the interpretability of the learned control policy.
+Beyond achieving effective control, \methodName{} provides valuable tools for evaluating trained policies. {Since actions directly influence state evolution, the local stability of action dynamics serves as an indirect yet effective indicator of state trajectory stability.
+Furthermore, incorporating local-in-time eigenvalue-based stability analysis enables a rigorous evaluation of the system's behavior.
+This provides insights into how action-space constraints impact long-term stability and how state transitions behave near critical regions, further enhancing the interpretability of the learned control policy.}

-Our contributions are summarized as follows: \begin{enumerate}[nosep] \item We propose \methodName{}, a framework that models control actions as discrete-time dynamics in latent space via a time-varying linear system, enabling deeper insight into control strategies and dynamics. \item \methodName{} seamlessly integrates with standard DRL methods for training, maintaining performance while enhancing interpretability. \item We perform local stability analysis to identify regions of action-state phase space for regular and high-risk behavior.
-We also demonstrate that pretrained agents seek out regions of regularity. \end{enumerate}
+The primary contributions are summarized as follows: \begin{enumerate}[nosep] \item This work introduces \methodName{}, a framework that models control actions as discrete-time dynamics in latent space via a time-varying linear system, enabling deeper insight into control strategies and dynamics. \item \methodName{} integrates seamlessly with standard DRL methods, functioning as a non-invasive, post-hoc diagnostic tool that enhances interpretability without compromising the control performance. \item Local stability analysis is performed to identify regions of action-state phase space for regular and high-risk behavior often undetectable through standard state-trajectory observations.
+It is also demonstrated that pretrained agents seek out regions of regularity. \end{enumerate}

+{The remainder of this paper is organized as follows.
+Section 2 reviews related work in classical control, interpretability in deep reinforcement learning, and dynamical system control.
+Section 3 details the proposed \methodName{} framework, including its problem formulation, latent dynamic modeling, and numerical techniques for stability analysis.
+Section 4 presents the experimental evaluation across various continuous control benchmarks, along with an ablation study.
+Finally, Section 5 concludes the paper and outlines potential directions for future research.}